benito-ullas/PID_Visualization/README.md

 ## How to Use
 - run the file sketch.py
 - To quit visualization either close the pygame window or press 'x' on keyboard.
-- After closing the pygame window a new image '2.png' will be create in the folder which is the graph.
+- After closing the pygame window a new image '2.png' will be created in the folder which is the graph.